AlibabaCloudDocs/aliyun-bns-docs/content/docs/intro/_index.md

 provides the same API - BNS, to access the information on the blockchain), thereby exempting customers from The cost of node operation and maintenance, time-consuming development, and services are unavailable/scalable.

+# Authentication

+To call BNS apis, you need to use the *apikey* and *secretkey* issued by the platform for authentication.